 Reason, a marvellous human tool when used with love and companion, ends all wars, forgives all foes for what else is there?
 More death?
 Destruction?

 Next time when you believe you are being ‘reasonable’ ensure that your reason is in harmony with your heart and you have considered the consequences of your action and can be at peace.

-girl chase speed dating Master Jesus: That’s not easy.
+marriage without dating ep 13 recap Master Jesus: That’s not easy.
 But consider that it starts with awareness that the new story may be true.
 Then gradually you begin to notice evidence of the truth.
 Over time as you welcome the truth the old story wears down until it no longer holds you in its grasp.
 The ones who understood the truth and who agitated for change usually go through this process too.
 The timing is different for everyone.

 TM: May I change the subject given the subject of change?

 TM: What are the greatest expressions of love that you observe in our culture of modern times?

 Master Jesus: There are expressions of love through individuals and through institutions and they are in abundance throughout the world every second.
 Believe it or not it is the predominate emotion.

 TM: Really?
 It doesn’t seem that way.
 I thought you said in our last conversation that the other energies were stronger right now and that you guys are trying to strengthen love to make it dominant.

 Master Jesus: We are strengthening the manifestations of love, so that when the force that comes in behind it comes, love will be expressed so fully that everyone will experience it.
 It’s not what you observe so much because of the filters of observation.
 To many, expressions of love are signs of weakness, or at the very least non-productive.
 I observe the intimate moments between a parent and child, which is possibly the most intense expression of love.
 There is romantic love that for some is the only expression of love that they have ever known.
 There is the expression of love between friends; that love being rooted in loyalty and forgiveness and most closely imbibed with no conditions.